How to Setup STM32 Blue Pill (STM32F103C8) with Rust on Linux: A Complete Guide for Beginners

 The STM32F103C8 is a high-spec microcontroller that is widely available on the market.
 While it is commonly programmed using C or C++, this time we will explore programming it with Rust, a language renowned for its memory safety features.

-This tutorial will focus on preparing the hardware and software required to program the STM32F103C8 using the Rust programming language on Linux.
-We will be using the Fedora Linux distribution; however, if you are using a different distribution, you may need to adjust the Software Setup section accordingly.
-This tutorial will guide you through hardware preparation, software setup, and finally executing a Rust program on the STM32F103C8.
-You can also use other STM32F103 variant microcontrollers; you will just need to adjust the memory linker script (memory.x) accordingly.
+This tutorial will focus on setting up the hardware and software required to program the STM32F103C8 using the Rust programming language on Linux.
+I am using the Fedora Linux distribution; if you are using a different Linux distro, you can adapt the steps in the *Software Setup section, which might vary slightly.
+This tutorial will guide you through hardware preparation, software setup, and finally, running a sample Rust program on the STM32F103C8.
+You can also use other STM32F103 microcontroller variants; you will simply need to adjust the linker memory (memory.x) configuration later on.

 Hardware Preparation